-Horizon is investigating three closely linked research challenges: the technology challenge which is concerned with establishing the underpinning technologies for capturing, interpreting and using human data; the experience challenge, which is concerned with harnessing these to deliver new kinds of personal experience; and the societal challenge, which is concerned with doing this in an appropriate and ethical way.
+The second iteration of Horizon ‘From Human Data to Personal Experience’ investigated three closely linked research challenges: the technology challenge was concerned with establishing the underpinning technologies for capturing, interpreting and using human data; the experience challenge, was concerned with harnessing these to deliver new kinds of personal experience; and the societal challenge, was concerned with doing this in an appropriate and ethical way.

 The Digital Economy draws upon a broad palette of technologies.
 These increasingly include technologies for capturing and analysing data that fall under the broad umbrella of ‘Big Data’.
 With the emergence of the Internet of Things and new sensing modalities, from biosensors, to wearable cameras, to sensors embedded in everyday artefacts, we anticipate a further dramatic increase in the volume, diversity and richness of available data that describes human activity.
 This human data has a number of distinctive features: